 At Carl Taylor Law, LLC we will work with you from the initial consultation through the end of the case to work towards ambitious but reasonable goals.
 Like a college counselor we will be honest if a legal position sought is a reach.
 Although most people would love to go to an Ivy League School, not everyone has a realistic chance.
 If something is unattainable we’ll do our best to tell you before you spend money and time on a losing proposition.
 Utilizing funds for ambitious but realistic results can be the difference between wasting time and money and moving the matter forward in a workmanlike manner.
 I’ll go on record that we may not be sharks, but we’ll do the best we can to be honest with you and to embody the spirit of the dolphin.

 If you’re ready to move forward to happily EVEN after, call our team today at 908-237-3096 to set up an initial consultation.

-Or fill out the form below to receive our free New Jersey divorce book: Happily EVEN After – The Guide to Divorce in New Jersey If you’re considering a New Jersey divorce or Family Law action you should first learn about the process.
+Or request our free New Jersey divorce book: Happily EVEN After – The Guide to Divorce in New Jersey If you’re considering a New Jersey divorce or Family Law action you should first learn about the process.
 Our 200+ page book is the starting point for how to successfully navigate your New Jersey Divorce.
 Click here to request a free E-Book version or call 908-237-3096 to schedule a consult with our New Jersey divorce lawyers.